Praise for Global Knowledge (Globalkunnskap, 2016)

 MourseAestethic, Balliol College, Oxford: «This on Heidegger’s contact with Chinese and Japanese thought through Buber and Shuzo Kuki is extremely good:»

-As part of the SGOKI project Herbjornsrud has written the book Global Knowledge.
-Renaissance for a New Enlightenment (in Norwegian: Globalkunnskap.
+As part of the ongoing SGOKI project Herbjornsrud has written the book Global Knowledge.
+Renaissance for a New Enlightenment (Or: The Untold Story of Diversity Past and Present, in Norwegian: Globalkunnskap.
 Renessanse for en ny

 Scandinavian Academic Press (SAP) on August 29th 2016.
 The publication has been funded by The Norwegian Association of Higher Education Institutions (UHR), the Fritt Ord (Free Word) Foundation, and the fund of The Norwegian Non-fiction Writers and Translators Association (NFFO).